 Breathing Technique: Explains when and how to breathe while swimming butterfly.
 Also covers breathing to the side and breathing frequency.

 Learn How To Swim Butterfly: This article gives an overview of our swimming lessons to learn the butterfly stroke.

 Do you have some great tips or tricks about butterfly to contribute?
 Click here to share them and let other swimmers benefit from your experience!
-Please note that to we may delete or edit submissions that are too short (less than 300 words) or of low quality.
+Please note that to we may delete or edit submissions that are duplicates of other articles, are too short (less than 300 words) or of low quality.

 By Christophe Keller, © 2010-2014 Enjoy-Swimming.Com.
 All rights reserved.